Cooper Car Company: Final years

 The beginning of the end for the Cooper Car Company was in 1969, as it tried, and failed, to find sponsorship for a new Cosworth DFV-powered car and there were many redundancies.
 Frank Boyles was the last to leave, since he was in charge of building customer cars and it had been hoped that some more F2 cars would be sold.
 Frank went on to design and build a Formula Ford car called the Oscar and also a series of Oval Circuit cars known as Fireballs.
 Driving the rear-engine version of this car, Frank won more than 200 races during a period up until 1975 in a car he had designed and raced himself.
 This record is believed to have never been beaten.

 In all, Coopers participated in 129 Formula One World Championship events in nine years, winning 16 races.

 Besides Formula One cars, Cooper offered a series of Formula Junior cars.
 These were the T52, T56, T59, and T67 models.
 Ken Tyrrell ran a very successful team with John Love and Tony Maggs as his drivers.
 Following the demise of Formula Junior, Ken Tyrrell tested Jackie Stewart in a Formula Three car, a Cooper T72.
 This test at the Goodwood Circuit marked the start of partnership which dominated motorsport later on.

-John Cooper retired to the Sussex coast, where in 1971, he founded the garage business at Ferring, near Worthing.
+John Cooper retired to the Sussex coast, where in 1971 he founded a garage business at Ferring, near Worthing.
 The garage sold Mini Cooper engine-tuning kits and performance parts.

 The garage was sold to Honda in 1986 and the business was moved to East Preston to convert Mini Coopers into race cars.

 In October 2009, Mike Cooper, the son of John Cooper, launched Cooper Bikes, the bicycle division of the Cooper Car Company.

 Mini legacy

 As the company's fortunes in Formula One declined, however, the John Cooper-conceived Mini – introduced in 1961 as a development of the Alec Issigonis-designed British Motor Corporation Mini with a more powerful engine, new brakes, and a distinctive livery – continued to dominate in saloon car and rally races throughout the 1960s, winning many championships and the 1964, 1965, and 1967 Monte Carlo rallies.

 Several different Cooper-marked versions of the Mini and various Cooper conversion kits have been, and continue to be, marketed by various companies.
-The current BMW MINI, in production since 2001, has Cooper and Cooper S models and a number of John Cooper Works tuner packages.
+The current BMW Mini, in production since 2001, has Cooper and Cooper S models and a number of John Cooper Works tuner packages.